 North Carolina's 2017 Raise the Age law (S.L.
-2017-57 § 16D.4.(aa)) authorized the director of the North Carolina Administrative Office of the Courts (NCAOC) to establish policies and procedures for chief district court judges and local stakeholders to establish SJPs to help reduce in-school arrests, out-of-school suspensions, and expulsions.
+2017-57 § 16D.4.(aa)) authorizes the director of the North Carolina Administrative Office of the Courts (NCAOC) to establish policies and procedures for chief district court judges and local stakeholders to establish SJPs to help reduce in-school arrests, out-of-school suspensions, and expulsions.
 Statistics show that contact with the juvenile justice system increases the likelihood that youth will reoffend.
 The SJP consequently seeks to reduce the use of exclusionary discipline practices, such as suspension, expulsion, and school-based court referrals, which push students out of school and into court.

-EACH SJP DEVELOPS AN INTERAGENCY AGREEMENT WHICH ESTABLISHES GUIDELINES FOR ADDRESSING STUDENT MISCONDUCT WITHOUT COURT OR LAW ENFORCEMENT INVOLVEMENT.
+EACH SJP DEVELOPS A MEMORANDUM OF UNDERSTANDING (MOU) WHICH ESTABLISHES GUIDELINES FOR ADDRESSING STUDENT MISCONDUCT WITHOUT COURT OR LAW ENFORCEMENT INVOLVEMENT.

-Using a graduated response model, the interagency agreement identifies age-appropriate graduated responses that increase in severity as misconduct persists.
+Using a graduated response model, the Memorandum of Understanding (MOU) identifies age-appropriate graduated responses that increase in severity as misconduct persists.